pmelsted/bifrost/README.md

      ```
      Combining the two previous use cases, the compacted de Bruijn graph is built (`build`) with 4 threads (`-t 4`) from the 31-mers (`-k 31`) of files *A.fastq*, *B.fastq* (`-s A.fastq -s B.fastq`) and file *C.fasta* (`-r C.fasta`).
 The graph is colored (`-c`) such that for each k-mer in the unitigs of the graph is recorded whether it occurs in *A*, *B* or *C*.
 The graph is written to file *ABC_graph.gfa.gz* and a Bifrost index is written to file *ABC_graph.bfi* (`-o ABC_graph`).

+     Additional options of interest for building are:
+     - `-i`: Delete all tips composed of unitigs shorter than *k* *k*-mers
+     - `-d`: Delete all connected components composed of one unitig shorter than *k* *k*-mers

 - **Update**

   1. **Update a compacted de Bruijn graph with a reference genome file**